Privacy Policy

 Thank you for choosing Multi Me, a product of MULTI-ME LTD. This Privacy Policy outlines how we collect, use, disclose, and safeguard your personal information when you use our software product and visit our websites, including multime.com, my.multime.com, and rixwiki.org.
 By using our services, you agree to the terms of this Privacy Policy.

 This Privacy Policy is applicable to users of the websites multime.com, my.multime.com, and rixwiki.org, covering the use of our services on these online platforms.
-Furthermore, it extends to include users of the Multi Me smartphone app, available on both iOS and Android operating systems.
+Furthermore, it extends to include users of the Multi Me smartphone app and the RIX Wiki smartphone app available on both iOS and Android operating systems.

 We gather information about you in two main categories: (1) data voluntarily provided by you while using the Multi Me Service, detailed further under "Information you provide to us," and (2) information automatically collected as a consequence of your interaction with the Service, elaborated on in the section titled “Information collected automatically.”
 The nature and extent of the information collected can vary, contingent upon the user's role—be it a General User, a Buddy, a Supported User, or an Account Holder (e.g., we intentionally collect minimal information from Supported Users).
 Furthermore, the specifics of how users engage with Multi Me, such as educators joining a school, may necessitate the collection of specific information, for instance, school address details.